 Clean off any corrosion or loose particles, then apply a small amount to the surfaces of the connectors where they meet.
 The grease helps to stop any possibility of future corrosion.

 Reassemble the connection.
-Wipe off any grease that squeezes out.
+If grease squeezes out, wipe off with a rag or towel.